kimberlyamaya/README-Generator/README.md

 # README Generator

   ## Description
-  This is a README file generator.
   This uses command line prompts to collect data from the user to insert into the README file.
-Create a quality README file in just a few short steps

   ## Table of Contents
   [Installation](##Installation)